MarkEdmondson1234/ga-bq-stream/README.md

 ```

 3. Deploy the app (see below)
-4. Call the `https://your-app-id.appost.com/bq-streamer?bq={'example1','example2'}`  to add the fields to your BigQuery table.
+4. Call the `https://your-app-id.appost.com/bq-streamer?bq={"this_is_json":"yes"}`  to add the fields to your BigQuery table.
 5. The data won't appear in the table preview yet but you can query the table via something like `SELECT * FROM dataset.tableID` to see the hits.
+Turn off ÙSE CACHED RESULTS`
 6. View the logs for any errors `https://console.cloud.google.com/logs/viewer`